BobbyRBruce/gem5-ssbse-challenge-2023/README.md

 These tests ensure all the various ways gem5 can be compiled, across different versions of clang and gcc, still work.
 This script requires docker to function.

+## Common questions/complaints and my response

+* __"I get a lot of warnings when running gem5"__: gem5 is noisy.
+Warnings in gem5 are not necessarily indicative of a problem.
+They are merely our mechanism for communicating things that may be a problem, even if unlikely.
+* __"gem5 is slow"__: It is, you can expect at least a 10k to 100k times slow down.
+So one simulated second can be 100k seconds to run on the host machine .
+If you aware willing to sacrifice accuracy for speed, try using a different CPU core (ATOMIC for example).
+If possible you may want to use the KVM core, though this requires a compatible host machine: https://www.gem5.org/documentation/general_docs/using_kvm/.
+There is also a technique known as "checkpointing" to save a gem5 state and return to it later.
+This can be used to avoid booting the system every time you wish to run a simulation.
+It is documented here: https://www.gem5.org/documentation/general_docs/checkpointing/.
+* __"gem5 is using a lot of memory"__: gem5 is a memory intensive application.
+It is not uncommon for gem5 to use 6GB of memory per thread.
+If you are running multiple gem5 simulations in parallel, you may run out of memory.
+If you are running gem5 on a machine with limited memory, you may wish to reduce the number of threads you are using.

 ## Additional resources and getting help